top of page

 Start by reviewing the stakeholder list.
 This includes checking for any additions or deletions, updating roles, updating contact information, and noting any changes in stakeholder availability.
 Keeping this list up to date ensures that all relevant parties are informed and engaged.

 Next, review the project requirements list.
-This involves checking for any new requirements and confirming the fulfillment of existing ones.
+Checking for any new requirements and confirm the fulfillment of existing ones.
 If your requirements include acceptance criteria, tick off any that have been met.
 This step is essential to ensure that the project meets its objectives and that any new needs are addressed promptly.

-Then, move on to reviewing project activities.
+Now move on to project activities.
 Update the durations, work status (e.g., percent complete, canceled, on hold), resource assignments, and effort.
 This helps in tracking the progress of the project and identifying any areas that need attention.

 After that, review the risks list.
 Look for any additions, deletions, fulfillment (closure), and changes in severity level or your risk management strategy.
 Managing risks effectively is key to preventing potential issues from derailing the project.